Children Taking Part So Far

 This is a great opportunity to invite a celeb or sports person to your group.
 Everyone knows someone who knows someone who might fit the bill and it’s much easier to get them involved for a charity event (rather than just to support your business alone) especially if you have already secured press attention.
-Celebrity parents have the same aspirations and fears as all other parents so the messages of the CAA and the charity will resonate with them and may mobilise them to get involved.
+Celebrity parents have the same aspirations as all other parents so the messages of the CAA and the charity will resonate with them and may mobilise them to get involved.
 Check out the list of celebrity and sporting stars already supporting Children’s Activities Week.

 Fill Spaces For Charity